 Dr Seuss once said, “You can find magic wherever you look.
 Sit back and relax, all you need is a book.”

-We know from talking to many of our parents that often the biggest challenge is not simply getting their child to read, but to enjoy reading too!
-Often children will read a book set at school, but are reluctant to pick up a book at home for pleasure.
+We know from talking to many of our parents that often the biggest challenge is not simply getting their child to read at home, but to enjoy reading too!
+Often children will read a book set at primary school, but are reluctant to pick up a book at home for pleasure.
 But the question “does your child read for pleasure?” is a phrase that can be surprisingly hard to define.

 Reading for pleasure is something that we do of our own free will and get satisfaction from.
 Sometimes, someone might have originally asked us to read something but we continue because we’re interested in it!
 According to Nell (1988), reading for pleasure is a form of play that allows us to experience other worlds and roles in our imagination.